urbit/urbit.org-reloaded/content/privacy.md

 ## Scope of this Privacy Policy {% #scope %}

-Tlon Corporation ('Tlon,' 'we,' 'our,' and/or 'us') values the privacy of individuals who use Urbit software, our websites, and related services (collectively, our 'Services').
+Urbit Foundation ('Urbit Foundation,' 'we,' 'our,' and/or 'us') values the privacy of individuals who use Urbit software, our websites, and related services (collectively, our 'Services').
 This privacy policy (the 'Privacy Policy') explains how we collect, use, and share information from users of our Services ('Users').
 By using our Services, you agree to the collection, use, disclosure, and procedures this Privacy Policy describes.
 Beyond the Privacy Policy, your use of our Services is also subject to our Terms of Service.

 ### Information we collect